Heidi Cruz

-Early and personal life
+Early life and education

 Heidi Suzanne Nelson was born on August 7, 1972, in San Luis Obispo, California, to Suzanne Jane (née Rouhe), a dental hygienist, and Peter Christian Nelson, a dentist.
 Nelson was raised as a Seventh-day Adventist.
 Her maternal grandfather Olavi Johannes Rouhe was from Savonlinna, Finland.
 During a part of Nelson's childhood, she lived with her family in Kenya, Nigeria, and throughout Asia, where they served as missionaries, while both parents participated in dental health work.
-Nelson became interested in business as a child, and sold homemade bread with her brother, Scott.

-Nelson attended Valley View Adventist Academy in Arroyo Grande, near her home town of San Luis Obispo.
+Nelson attended Valley View Adventist Academy in Arroyo Grande, near her hometown of San Luis Obispo.
 She completed her secondary education in 1990, at Monterey Bay Academy, an Adventist boarding school about 150 miles north in La Selva Beach, California.
 Following high school, Nelson attended Claremont McKenna College, graduating Phi Beta Kappa with a BA in Economics and International Relations in 1994.
 While attending the school, she was active in the student Republican group.
 While at Claremont McKenna, she studied abroad at the University of Strasbourg.
 In 1995, she received a Masters of European Business degree from Solvay Brussels School of Economics and Management of the Université libre de Bruxelles in Brussels, Belgium.
 Her second graduate degree was an MBA from Harvard Business School in 2000.

-Subsequent to getting married in 2001, Cruz moved from Washington D.C. to Texas in 2004, and experienced a period of depression as a result of the transition.
-Cruz and her husband have two daughters, Caroline and Catherine.
-Since 2011, she characterizes herself as the primary breadwinner of the family.
-Cruz converted to the Southern Baptist denomination, though she still maintains a vegetarian diet in adherence with her Adventist upbringing.

-During the 2021 Texas power crisis, she and her family decided to vacation in Cancún, Mexico; Cruz reportedly messaged friends and neighbors to propose a stay at the Ritz-Carlton, partly on the grounds that the nightly rate was attractive.
-Cruz's messages and her role in the vacation placed her at the center of an international scandal; in addition to leaving the state during a period of crisis, the Cruzes came under fire for traveling internationally both during the COVID-19 pandemic and during the deadly storm, thereby violating official government guidelines, the guidelines of the school where their daughters are enrolled, and Ted Cruz's own public recommendations.